Current SOYUZ Officers

 Larisa Kurtovic is an Assistant Professor of Anthropology at uOttawa.
 She specializes in political anthropology, postsocialist studies and contemporary Balkans.
 Currently, she is working on a book manuscript entitled Future as Predicament: Bosnia-Herzegovina and Political Action after Catastrophe.
 The book grapples with the uneven legacies of Yugoslav socialism and the pitfalls of postwar democratization by critically engaging both the figure of the activist and that which democracy promoters have constituted as the “problem of political apathy.”
 In addition to her main project, she writes on cultural politics, visual media, nationalist politics, political patronage and the history of ethnology in the Balkans.

-I am an assistant professor of Anthropology and Women & Gender Studies at Luther College, IA.
-My research focuses on the issues of professional identity of healthcare providers, remuneration, class, and gendered aspects of professionalization.
-I have recently embarked on a new research agenda, seeking to understand risk categories that guide gendered health seeking behaviors in millennial Ukraine.
-Some of my published works include research on the Hippocratic Oath (2015, “Ukrainian Physicians Reinterpret the Hippocratic Oath: Significance of Remuneration and Class in Bioethics,” Human Organization 74(3):197-206) and vaccination anxieties (2011, “Vaccination Campaigns in Post-Socialist Ukraine.
+Maryna Bazylevych is an associate professor of Anthropology and Women & Gender Studies at Luther College, IA.
+Her research focuses on the issues of professional identity of healthcare providers, bioethics, class, and gendered aspects of professionalization.
+Some of her published works include research on the Hippocratic Oath (2015, “Ukrainian Physicians Reinterpret the Hippocratic Oath: Significance of Remuneration and Class in Bioethics,” Human Organization 74(3):197-206) and vaccination anxieties (2011, “Vaccination Campaigns in Post-Socialist Ukraine.
 When Body Politic and Citizens’ Bodies Intersect,” Medical Anthropology Quarterly 25(4):436-456).
-I am interested in pedagogy and am committed to excellence in Anthropology and Women & Gender Studies classrooms.
-I also serve as a book reviews editor for the Anthropology of East Europe Review.
+Maryna Bazylevych is interested in pedagogy and committed to excellence in Anthropology and Women & Gender Studies classrooms.
+She has been serving as a book reviews editor for the Anthropology of East Europe Review.
+She holds a Ph.D.
+(2010) and M.A.
+(2004) in Anthropology from State University of New York at Albany.

 Elizabeth Peacock is an Assistant Professor of Anthropology (Ph.D.
 2011, M.A.
 2003, University of California, San Diego.
 B.A.
 2000, University of Kansas), specializing in cultural and linguistic anthropology.
 Her research focuses on issues of ethnic identity and community/belonging, specifically as it relates to language among the first generation of independent Ukraine.
 Currently, she is examining narratives of familial immigration among Ukrainian-Americans in Chicago, in order to better understand the competing notions of national identity among the diaspora community and the recent immigrants from Ukraine.
 Among other courses at UW-L, Elizabeth teaches Peoples and Cultures of Eastern Europe and the former Soviet Union, and the Anthropology of Youth and Adolescence.